GREEN MESS

 4 KEEP ASKING QUESTIONS

 The more we find out about the subject the more we can demand from and challenge suppliers.
 Looking at a particular flooring material that trumpets its sustainable credentials I could not find any info on ways of installing without using adhesive, therefore no easy way of removing, and no detail on re-use or recycling even if it could be lifted without damage.
-After much back and forth this company told me they are looking into installing with a tacifier, and in a take-back scheme.
+After much back and forth this company told me they are looking into installing with a tacifier, and considering a take-back scheme.
 One question will not change anything, but a lot of questions might.

 And keep an eye on the jargon: regenerative design and material passports might be on everyone’s lips today, it will be something else tomorrow.
 If you don’t know what it is ask that question, notice what seems to be hanging arround and find out why that is.